grumat/glossy-msp430/Hardware/STLinkV2/README.md

 ![STLinkV2-SWD-fs8.png](images/STLinkV2-SWD-fs8.png)

-And the SWIM connector was used as UART port:
+And the SWIM connector was modified to implement a UART port:

 ![STLinkV2-UART-fs8.png](images/STLinkV2-UART-fs8.png)